CuBoulder/lil_shrugger/README.md

 3. After saving your settings, "index.html", i.e. the "Sites" page, should load with your sites listed in a table assuming "https://inventory.local" is running.
 You may have to go to "https://inventory.local" and choose to verfiy the SSL cert in order for the listing of sites to show up.

+## Documentation

+Documentation for this codebase will [reside in the wiki](https://github.com/CuBoulder/lil_shrugger/wiki).